 - Clients may vote with their feet and find another accountant.

-Great ways of ensuring that Stakeholders are on board with your Growth Plans is to do some stakeholder mapping.
-Who is impacted by the growth of the practice and how supportive do they need to be for the growth to happen?
-To help increase the momentum for growth and the inevitable change it is useful to identify the short- and long-term gains if people change compared with the short- and long-term discomfort if the firm doesn’t grow.
+Great ways of making sure that your Stakeholders are on board with your Growth Plans is to do some stakeholder mapping.
+Who is affected by the growth of the practice and how supportive do they need to be for the growth to happen?
+To help increase the momentum for growth and the inevitable change it is useful to identify the short- and long-term gains if people change compared with the short- and long-term discomfort if the firm doesn't grow.
 Intense short-term discomfort is normally the easiest way to get a mandate for growth.
 Sometimes you may need to create the pain to help your staff and clients move forward.